-The alien encounter phenomenon “subverts the same modern worldview which discredits [it]” (Harpur, 1994).
-It seems to belong to that particular class of phenomena that seems not to be of this material world and yet appears to manifest here.
+But the alien encounter phenomenon “subverts the same modern worldview which discredits [it]” (Harpur, 1994).
+It seems to belong to that particular class of phenomena that seems not to be of this material world and yet appears to manifest here, however briefly.
 Whatever or whomever these beings may be, they seem to have the capacity to enter our world, while, at the same time, bringing the experiencers into the level of consciousness, or the dimension of reality, in which the beings “reside”.
-We are unprepared for these “crossovers” to and from our three-dimensional material world, the one domain of reality which we have learned, or been programmed to believe, is real, as if the barrier between the unseen or spirit world has become sanctified and impassable.
+Having “handed over” the extra-dimensional aspects of reality to the clerics centuries ago, we are unprepared for these “crossovers” to and from our three-dimensional material world, the one domain of reality which we have learned, or been programmed to believe, is real.

 The evidence for alien encounters, like that of spiritual experience, is largely experiential, i.e. the reports of individuals themselves, and, on occasion, corroborating observations by others of at least a part of the experience.
-The testimony of over 200 witnesses that I have recorded over the past twelve years consistently describes an experience that seems to transcend material existence, but far from being unreal it may describe a meeting of worlds that for the past few centuries we have arrogantly separated.
+The testimony of over 200 witnesses that I have recorded over the past twelve years consistently describes an experience that seems to transcend material existence, but far from being unreal it may describe a meeting of worlds that we have arrogantly separated.

 “It is like our reality is set within a larger dimension in which everything is always present,” Karin (one of the experiencers) related to me.
 “In our evolution,” says Judy, “we are learning to handle the knowledge of living in different dimensions.”
 “We keep expanding,” Greg concurs.
 “We are coming closer to allowing this within our reality,” Nona says.
 “Transcendent is definitely the word.”
 Abby speaks of, “transcending what you’ve grown to know as your existence.”

 Mythologist Patrick Harpur suggests that since the beginning of history, interactions with other realms have moved us “toward a radical re-alignment of what we commonly regard as reality” (1994).
-In native cultures and mystical traditions the reality of visitations to the Earth by a great variety of intelligences is universally accepted.
-The alien encounter experience is only one among a number of anomalies and spiritual experiences that are transforming human consciousness and enabling us to see the cosmos as a vibrant and complex interplay of different dimensions, some of which contain intelligences that we may interact with — by their prompting, and perhaps, eventually, by our own.
+The alien encounter experience is one among a number of anomalies that are enabling us to see the cosmos as a vibrant and complex interplay of different dimensions, some of which contain intelligences that we may interact with — by their prompting, and perhaps, eventually, by our own.

 Physicist Arthur Zajonc has connected our evolving knowledge of the cosmos to a call for changes in the way human beings perceive: “We are now being called upon to see new things.
 What this requires is a transformation of self, and the creation of organs of perception which allow us to see new things” (Zajonc 1992).